MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Invoke-MgReplyGroupConversationThreadPost.md

 Reply to a post and add a new post to the specified thread in a group conversation.
 You can specify both the parent conversation and thread in the request, or, you can specify just the parent thread without the parent conversation.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Invoke-MgBetaReplyGroupConversationThreadPost](/powershell/module/Microsoft.Graph.Beta.Groups/Invoke-MgBetaReplyGroupConversationThreadPost?view=graph-powershell-beta)

 ## SYNTAX

 ### ReplyExpanded (Default)